uhxchange/uhxchange.github.io/index.md

 - Anonymous User- "I like how clean the aesthetic of the general website is.
 The home page is really refreshing and welcoming.
 I like that clicking on the product allows the user to see who is associated to it and if that person is trading or selling.
 I also like that the search bar allows you to see a prelude of the item description."
 - Braden Betz- "This website is a good alternative to Craiglist and in some cases, better as it provides simple layouts"
-- David Dong - "I like the brightness and simplicity.
+- David Dong- "I like the brightness and simplicity.
 It should be friendly to user."
+- Jonathan Bernabe- "I looked through the site and it looks pretty good.
+It seems straightforward enough to use unlike some online shopping sites I've seen.
+I appreciate that the color scheme used is pretty much the UH colors too."
 - William Dunn- "I can imagine myself using this website as it does all I need when it comes to finding something on the flea market"

 ## Team